Specialist Family Violence Courts and Family Violence Contact Centre

 What difference will we make?

-Some key differences the SFVC will make include:
+Some key differences that SFVCs will make include:

-- Increased places on Men’s Behaviour Change Programs to hold perpetrators accountable;
+- Increased places in Court mandated Men’s Behaviour Change Programs to hold perpetrators accountable;

-- Infrastructure upgrades, including separate court room entrances, safe waiting areas and interview rooms, remote witness facilities, and child friendly spaces;
+- Infrastructure upgrades, including separate court room entrances/exits, safe waiting areas and interview rooms, remote witness facilities, culturally safe spaces and child friendly spaces;

 - Stronger emphasis on consistency and standardised practices;